theo-armour/agenda/3-1-heritage/3-8-strategic-plan+eir/2024-09-15-eir-resident-response.md

 ### Galileo High School

 * 1921 & 1925
 * John Reid Jr

 ### Ghiradelii Square

 * 1890
+* French Gothic
+* Industrial brick

+### Front gardens

+Structures in San Francisco with extensive front gardens are rare.
+The Julia Morgan Building has a front garden that is a significant feature of the building

+### Comparables

+Private premises with a front garden entirely visible to the public extending to the entire length of the block

+* Pacific Union Club
+* Mary Ellen Pleasant Memorial Park ~ https://www.foundsf.org/index.php?title=Mary_Ellen_Pleasant

 ### 3320 Baker Street